 How To Protect Your Hearing Health This Summer

-Summer is the season to travel and enjoy outdoor events, but many of these frequent events can cause hearing loss due to excessive noise.
-While many of these noisy recreational activities are fun, it is prudent to protect your ears from excessive noise.
-Prolonged exposure to a lawnmower, loud outdoor concerts, motorized recreational activities, fireworks, power tools, and target shooting can potentially undermine your hearing care.
+Summer is the season to travel and enjoy outdoor events.
+Many of these frequent events can cause hearing loss due to excessive noise.
+While many of these noisy activities are fun, it is prudent to protect your ears from excessive noise.
+Exposure to a loud noises can undermine your hearing care.
+These can include lawnmowers, loud outdoor concerts, fireworks, power tools, and target shooting.

-According to WHO, more than 1.1 billion people between the ages of 12 and 35 are at a higher risk of developing hearing problems due to prolonged exposure to audio devices and noisy entertainment.
-Fortunately, there are steps to protect your hearing care.
+According to WHO, more than 1.1 billion people between 12 and 35 are at a higher risk of having hearing problems.
+These are due to prolonged exposure to audio devices and noisy entertainment.
+There are steps to protect your hearing care.
 Here are several ways to protect your hearing health during summer.

 Cover Your Ears

 There are affordable generic earplugs that protect your ears from excessive noise.
-However, you can opt for customized earplugs to improve comfort and durability.
-Buy earplugs and always carry them in your backpack, wallets, and briefcase to protect your ears when in a noisy environment.
+You can opt for customized earplugs to improve comfort and durability.
+Buy earplugs and always carry them with you to protect your ears when in a noisy environment.

 Avoid Fireworks If You Are Not a Professional

 Start your hearing care journey by leaving fireworks to professionals.
-When on an anniversary, birthday or any other party, protect your hearing by staying away from fireworks.
-When in an event where there are fireworks, protect your ears by keeping a distance where you can enjoy lights and colors but not expose your ears to noise.
-To further protect your hearing, put on your earplugs immediately after the show begins.
+When celebrating, protect your hearing by staying away from fireworks.
+With fireworks, stay at a distance where you can enjoy lights and colors but not expose your ears to noise.
+To protect your hearing, put on your earplugs immediately after the show begins.